Super Fudgy Chocolate Crinkle Cookies

 - Add cayenne pepper instead of black pepper for a little added depth and spiciness that goes well with chocolate.

-- Need a little more spiciness try cayenne pepper and cinnamon for a Mexican flavoured twist
+- Need a little more spiciness try cayenne pepper and cinnamon for a Mexican-flavored twist.

 - Mint lover- just add a tsp of peppermint extract at the same time you are adding the vanilla